 The first description of those signs appears in the Marriage Register of St Martin’s, Leicester, 1576.
 This describes the vows signed by Thomas Tillsye.

-BSL has a history of oppression by hearing people, who have often misunderstood the language, wrongly believing that it was nothing more than a collection of ungrammatical gestures.
-In fact, it is a richly expressive language, with a full grammar structure, a creative and adaptable vocabulary.
+BSL has a history of oppression by hearing people who have often misunderstood the language, wrongly believing that it was nothing more than a collection of ungrammatical gestures.
+In fact, it is a richly expressive language with a full grammar structure and a creative and adaptable vocabulary.
 In March 2003, it was finally recognised by the British Government as being a full, independent language.

 BSL in Schools

-However; come the 20th century most schools took the stance to teach deaf children to learn to speak and lipread instead.
+However, come the 20th century; most schools taught deaf children to learn to speak and lipread instead.
 Historically there have been instances where children were punished for signing and not fully appreciated as equals.
-After leaving school many BSL users would join their local deaf club where their language and values were mutually respected.
+After leaving school, many BSL users would join their local deaf club, where their language and values were mutually respected.

-However, the language is still a central focus of many Deaf people’s live.
+However, language is still a central focus of many Deaf people’s lives.
 For those to be a BSL user is a large part of the Deaf identity.